 BA (Hons) Top-Up Professional Dance and Performance

-The BA (Hons) Top-Up Professional Dance and Performance is a full-time, one-year course, based in classical ballet, giving students the opportunity to take part in Central’s touring company, Ballet Central.
+The BA (Hons) Top-Up Professional Dance and Performance is a full-time, one-year course, based in classical ballet, giving students the opportunity to join Central’s touring company, Ballet Central.
+Central's degrees are validated by University of Kent.

 Course Duration